tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 as well as Christian Huitema for input regarding privacy considerations of external PSKs.
 John Mattsson provided input regarding PSK importer deployment considerations.

-#Selfie-style Reflections {#selfie-style-reflections}
+# Selfie-style Reflections {#selfie-style-reflections}
 The Selfie attack abuses an underlying assumption of TLS, i.e. that only one client and one server know a given PSK.
 A pair of agents that both act as both client and server, and use the same PSK in both roles violate this assumption.
 In this case, there are two clients and two servers that know the PSK, since each endpoint acts as both client and server.

 The agents are thus both vulnerable to reflection attacks where the attacker reflects all handshake messages back on the agent.
 This forces the agent to act as both client and server in a single connection.
-Because both clients have identical configurations, an agent acting as a server can't distinguish between its peer acting as a client, and itself acting as a client.
+Because both clients have identical configurations, an agent acting as a server cannot distinguish between its peer acting as a client, and itself acting as a client.
 Adding a role-based label is ineffective, as both the agent and its peer will add the `client` label when acting as a client, leaving them indistinguishable.

-Broadly speaking, there are two types of parameters in the TLS handshake, those which are constant between sessions, and those which change with every session.
-Only parameters that are constant between sessions can be used to 'fingerprint' peers, however, if two agents have the same configuration, they will have the same 'fingerprint'.
-Whilst a role-based label is constant between sessions, it doesn't break the symmetry of the configurations.

 The `client_id` is both constant between sessions, and different for each agent.
 The `client_id` is included in the computation of `ipskx`, and therefore is included in the computation of the PSK binder.
 A server that received a reflected `ClientHello` would try and compute the binder using the `client_id` of its peer, and thus would be unable to verify the binder.
 The server would therefore reject the connection.
 This specifically breaks the symmetry of the configurations such that agents are distinguishable.